Unleash/unleash/website/docs/integrations/jira-server-plugin-installation.md

 ![Jira Manage Apps - Unleash Server Admin](/img/jira_server_manage_servers.png)

-Once you have configured at least one Unleash server, your users should be ready to [Use the Jira Server plugin](/integrations/jira_server_plugin_usage)
+Once you have configured at least one Unleash server, your users should be ready to [use the Jira Server plugin](/integrations/jira_server_plugin_usage)

 ### Edit existing servers